telecom-se/hpp/project/README.md

 `Rule 5` - In input files, all string date are considered UTC time.

-`Rule 6` - In case f a draw of importance score between two chain of contamination, the oldest one has priority (arbitrary choice, everyone has to follow that one).
+`Rule 6` - In case of a draw of importance score between two chain of contamination, the oldest one has priority (arbitrary choice, everyone has to follow that one).